curlynoemi/Curlynoemi/README.md

 I'm Noemi, a designer and dev student with a passion for coding and creating.
 Follow me as I tackle new challenges in web development, data analysis, and more.
-I'll share my tips and resources along the way, so feel free to connect with me and join the journey!
+Here I'll share all my coding-related resources and passion projects, so feel free to connect with me and join the journey!

 ### 💼 Languages and Tools